typekit/webfontloader/README.md

       });
     </script>

-Alternatively, you can link to the latest version of the Web Font Loader by using `//ajax.googleapis.com/ajax/libs/webfont/1/webfont.js` as the `script` source.
+Alternatively, you can link to the latest `1.x` version of the Web Font Loader by using `//ajax.googleapis.com/ajax/libs/webfont/1/webfont.js` as the `script` source.
 Note that the version in this url is less specific.
 It will always load the latest `1.x` version, but it also has a shorter cache time to ensure that your page gets updates in a timely manner.
 For performance reasons, we recommend using an explicit version number (such as `1.4.2`) in urls when using the Web Font Loader in production.
-You can manually update the Web Font Loader version number in the url when you want to update the code.
+You can manually update the Web Font Loader version number in the url when you want to adopt a new version.

 It is also possible to use the Web Font Loader asynchronously.
 For example, to load [Typekit](http://www.typekit.com) fonts asynchronously, you could use the following code.